Time to Upgrade PHP Code

 A responsibility of any web hosting company is to stay on top of technology by upgrading and patching hardware and software as needed.
 This is one way to keep your website secure and running optimally.
 Part of the web hosting service you pay for is for them to manage the web servers.
 If they are not keeping on top of the security of your web hosting service, look for a new host.

-I am assuming that this email did not go to all of their clients, but just the website hosting accounts that are running versions of PHP5.
-PHP has not been supported since Dec 2018.
-This means that bugs and security vulnerabilities that have been identified, are no longer addressed.
-This is a great opportunity for hackers to exploit them.
+I am assuming that this email did not go to all of their clients, but just the website hosting accounts that are running depreciated versions of PHP5.
+PHP5 has not been supported since Dec 2018.
+This means that bugs and security vulnerabilities that have been identified, are no longer patched, fixed.
+This is a great opportunity for hackers to exploit websites that have not upgraded PHP.

 Typically upgrades are not as significant as moving from PHP5 to PHP 7.
 Since 2013, PHP code has been throwing depreciated warnings in log files that MySQL extensions will be removed eventually.
 As of PHP 7, MySQL extension is no longer supported.
 This means if your website is running on a database with code that has not been modified to support this change, it is going to throw a fatal error and your website will no longer function.
-There are other minor PHP changes too, but the database connection is the biggest issue.
+There are other minor PHP changes too, but the database connection is the biggest issue and why you need to upgrade PHP on your hosting account and your website code.

 In the past few weeks, I have had multiple people contact me (some in a panic) because they have not kept up with keeping their website code updated and now have a business website that will not function.
 Depending on the size of the site, this can be a couple of hours of work, or require a complete rebuild of your website.